avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: 7PET_Lifecycle.png
   :width: 750

   Figure 2.
 Life cycle of the current pandemic lineage of *V. cholerae*.
 On ingestion of *V. cholerae* of the current pandemic lineage in contaminated food or water, the *V. cholerae* bacteria colonise the small intestine, multiply, secrete cholera toxin, and are then shed back into the environment by the host in diarrhoea.
 The *V. cholerae* bacteria shed in the stool are in a transient hyperinfectious state that serves to amplify the outbreak by promoting transmission to further human hosts.
-Image source: A. Coghlan, inspired by `Nelson et al 2009`_.
+Image source: A. Coghlan, inspired by Figure 2 in `Nelson et al 2009`_.

 .. _Nelson et al 2009: https://pubmed.ncbi.nlm.nih.gov/19756008/